 When evaluating how The Times covers science, we found they published an analysis/opinion piece by L. Todd Wood that promotes a climate change conspiracy theory: “global warming and then the climate change narrative was cooked up by America’s adversaries to enable our enemies to eventually dominate us.”
 Further, according to IFCN fact checker Climate Feedback, The Washington Times published an article with very low scientific credibility.
 However, when covering straight news on climate change they report accurately as seen in this article: “Trump admin releases National Climate Assessment with dire warnings.”

 Although the Washington Times has a very strong right editorial bias, they report straight news with a much lower bias.
-Therefore, we rate them Right-Center biased overall, and factually mixed due to poor sourcing, holding editorial position that are contrary to scientific consensus, and failed fact checks.
-(7/18/2016) Updated (M. Huitsing 12/16/2018)
+Therefore, we rate them Right-Center biased overall.
+We also rate them borderline questionable and factually mixed due to poor sourcing, holding editorial positions that are contrary to scientific consensus, and numerous failed fact checks.
+(7/18/2016) Updated (M. Huitsing 03/09/2020)